Burglaries in London – What’s Happened in 2022?

-According to official statistics from UK Crime Stats, burglaries in 2020 in London have continued in significant numbers, despite the pandemic lockdown.
-Many more people working from home for much of the year.
+According to official statistics from UK Crime Stats, burglaries in 2022 in London have continued in significant numbers, despite the pandemic lockdown.
+Many more people work from home over the last few years.
 The Office for National Statistics (ONS) reports that 58% of burglaries take place when the homeowner is at home.

 Protecting your property from burglary isn’t difficult – help is just one phone call away.

 Third Eye works with homeowners in Barnet and the surrounding areas and has close ties with the Barnet Police Safer Neighbourhood team.
 They recently advised us of three break-ins in the EN4 postcode where intruders gained access via the rear of each property.